ManojChandran/eduk8snotes/notes/chapter_02_Kube_Architecture.md

 ### Who manages the NODES?
 Each NODES are manged by Control plane.

+### How nodes are identified?
+Every `node` is idetenfied with a unique name, two nodes cannot have same name at the same time.

+### Why two nodes cannot have same name at the same time?
+Because, Kubernetes assumes that a resource with the same name is the same `object`.

 ### What is a control plane?
 The container orchestration layer that exposes the API and interfaces to define, deploy, and manage the lifecycle of containers.